 Somewhere, Ernie Banks smiles.
-Somewhere Ron Santo screams his patented

-  hurrah-squawk-scream into the air, unintelligible bursts of Cubs affection.
+Somewhere Ron Santo screams his squawking hurrah into the air, unintelligible bursts of Cubs affection.
 Harry Caray finishes beer number fifty, with a grin.
-And Pat Hughes, here on

-  Earth, on the Cubs’ radio broadcast, yells the call into the mic.
+And Pat Hughes, here on Earth, on the Cubs’ radio broadcast, yells the call into the mic.
 On cloud nine.
 Ben Zobrist with a double down the line.
 One run scores.
 Rizzo to third.
-No

-  outs.
+No outs.

 Dad shouts from two floors below.
 Seconds behind on the TV delay.
-Some buzz

-  sounds around town, the just-audible Whos of Whoville screaming aloud in unison.
+Some buzz sounds around town, the just-audible Whos of Whoville screaming aloud in unison.

 4) Huge hit by Zobrist.
 Underrated play by Pence to hold him to a double (and Rizzo at 3rd).
 Still no outs. pic.twitter.com/anLzHHiRot

 Quiet for now, up on the deck outside.
 For I know this team.
 I know these Cubs.
 No one’s out of any woods yet.
 No one’s in any kind of clear.
 No one’s been proven wrong, right, or anything else.
 Just listen now, to Pat Hughes, think of nothing else.
 And just.
 See.
 If something.
 Happens.

 11:00: Joe Maddon pinch-hits Coghlan for Russell.
 Bold move.
 Pulling an All-Star shortstop, first time he’s done it all year.
 Coghlan’s good and all, but Russell?
 Shouldn’t he be our hope here?